*** UPDATED June 12, 2021 with Stock Returns as of Friday, June 11, 2021 ***

 So How Have Their 2019 Picks Performed?

-- Their September picks of TDOC and ZUO are up 189% and down 12%
+- Their September picks of TDOC and ZUO are up 312% and up just 0.40%

 So as you can see just from their 2019 picks, they have only one loser.
 But you can also see that the gains on their winners more than offset any losses.